taneemishere/Viral-Tweet-With-K-Nearest-Neighbor/README.md

 ## Viral or Not
 Define the viral tweet, as here if a tweet has greater than thousand retweets that means it is viral otherwise not.
 For this viral is denoted by
 1 and not viral is 0.
+We're doing this because as we know the numbers do good in machine learning.

 ## At Last